mattermost/notices/README.md

 2. QA will test the notice on the `master` branch and verify the conditions are working as expected then approve the PR.
 Once reviews are complete the PR can be merged to the `release` branch.
 3. Once merged, verify the changes have been mirrored to https://notices.mattermost.com/ (this may take up to 15 minutes post-merge).

-Servers check for notices https://notices.mattermost.com/ once per day so it will take up to 24 hours for any newly merged notices to appear in the wild.
+Servers check for notices https://notices.mattermost.com/ once per hour, so it will take up to 1 hour for any newly merged notices to appear in the wild.

 ## FAQ